aprest10/s22-team10-project/demo.md

 plt.show()
 ```
 ![output](/images/5.png)<br><br>
 The following chunk of code will take the map and grid overlay and perform two functions.
-The first
+One function performed will be the combining of the grid and map to prevent and overflow of the grid.
+The other function will merge sections that are too small with adjacent grids.
+The magnatude of effect by mergeFactor can be controlled by the value passed to mergeFactor.
+A larger mergeFactor will result in larger grid sections; while a smaller mergeFactor will result in smaller sections.
 ```python
 def partition(mainland, base, mergeFactor):
     '''